rstudio/rstudio-conf-2022-program/r-in-pharma/dive-deep-metadata-tplyr.md

 talk_id: 22194
 talk_slug: dive-deep-metadata-tplyr
 talk_type: regular
+talk_tags: [medicine, pharma, process, tool]
 session_slug: r-in-pharma
-block: 3-5-session
 # ---- Edit information below this line ----
 # The title of your talk
-talk_title: Dive Deep into Metadata with Tplyr
+talk_title: "Dive Deep into Metadata with Tplyr"
 # A short version of the title, suitable for small displays
 talk_title_short: Dive Deep into Metadata with Tplyr
 # A link to your talk's materials, when ready